-The type of removalist you engage depends on the type and quantity of asbestos to be removed:
+The type of licensed asbestos removalist you engage depends on the type and quantity of asbestos or asbestos containing material being removed.

 Class A or Class B removal licence holders must comply with the following requirements for any work undertaken at workplaces or residential premises:

 - notify SafeWork SA of asbestos removal 5 days prior to commencing work

 - ensure air monitoring is carried out by an independent licensed asbestos assessor immediately before the asbestos removal work commences and while the licensed asbestos removal work is carried out

 - provide employees with information, training, personal protective clothing and equipment, and medical examinations

 - ensure a supervisor oversees the removal work

 - obtain the workplace's asbestos register (for workplaces)